Ilshidur/blog.nicolas-coutin.com-v2/content/blog/dynamic-configuration-static-vue-without-ssr/index.md

 This is more a temporary solution than an actual long-term solution.

 If you are facing the same issue we had, you should definitely look into [Server-Side Rendering](https://vuejs.org/v2/guide/ssr.html).
 SSR allows a lot of behaviors that you can't do with a single static app rendered in the browser.
 This is a good way to dynamically change parts of your frontend and prevent crappy hacks like we did.

+## Was this article helpful ?

+Feel free to drop a 👍 !